Grow For Cut

 2 Y-Y

-A bright and early classic-shapped all yellow large cup daffodil from the van der Veek breeding program.
-Named Cock a Doodle Doo because of its early call of the rooster nature and wake up sleepy head color.
+A bright and early classic-shaped all yellow large cup daffodil from the van der Veek breeding program.
+Named Cock a Doodle Doo because of its early call-of-the-rooster nature and wake up sleepy head color.
 It is easy to rise early knowing that this is blooming in your garden.
 Included in the "Grow for Cut " category as it is specially good for forcing.

 7 W-YYP